Neo-Zenith/sc4052-cloud-computing/assignment_2/README.md

     * ```bash
       pip install -r requirements.txt
       ```

 2. Download all article titles of Wikipedia from [here](https://stackoverflow.com/questions/24474288/how-to-obtain-a-list-of-titles-of-all-wikipedia-articles).
 Extract the file, rename as article_titles.txt and move to `tools` subdirectory.

 3. Create a folder `output` and within the folder a folder named `ranks`, then run `tools/topic_extractor.py` to start scrapping Wikipedia webpage data.

 4. Run `Main.py` for the experiments.
+Tune the values in Main.py to test out different parameters.

 5. Run `Plot_Figure2.py` to plot the figure shown in Figure 2 of the report.
+Make sure you run n = 100 for unbias, bias (80%), bias (50%) and bias (30%) in `Main.py` prior to this.